1989 Hamilton Tiger-Cats season

-The 1989 Hamilton Tiger-Cats season was the 32nd season for the team in the Canadian Football League and their 40th overall.
+The 1989 Hamilton Tiger-Cats season was the 32nd season for the team in the Canadian Football League (CFL) and their 40th overall.
 The Tiger-Cats finished in first place in the East Division with a 12–6 record and played in the 77th Grey Cup game.
 The team lost the highest scoring Grey Cup game in the trophy's history to the Saskatchewan Roughriders by a score of 43–40.
 Tony Champion set a franchise record for most touchdowns in one season with 15 and was the team's nominee for Most Outstanding Player.
 Paul Osbaldiston nearly matched his franchise record for most converts in a single season.
 Osbaldiston had 47 converts, two fewer than he scored in 1988.